 Take a Cruise

 Cruising is the ultimate way of visiting a series of countries in quick succession.
 Caribbean cruises in particular give you access to countries that are much harder to visit independently unless you’re just flying in and flying out for a resort vacation.
 A typical 10-night Caribbean cruise will take you through five to seven countries.
 On top of that, cruises are actually a really affordable way to travel.
-Have a look at Cruise1st for good deals on Caribbean cruises.
 The general rule for cruises is that anything under $50 per person per night is a bargain.

 Look for Interesting Stop Overs